-Relatively new attempts in the characterization of fouling have been conducted in the areas of biofouling and microbial extra-cellular polymeric substances (EPS).
+A paradigm shift in the characterization of fouling has been attempted in the areas of biofouling and microbial extra-cellular polymeric substances (EPS).
 The development of such characterization techniques are especially important for the identification of microbial communities in fouled membrane, which may provide a better understanding of biofouling formation mechanisms including microorganisms and EPS.
 Bacterial community structure analyses have recently been performed for membranes that were fouled during wastewater and effluent treatment (Ivnitsky et al., 2007; Miura et al., 2007; Pang and Liu, 2007; Chen et al., 2004).
-The bacterial community was identified using both polymerase chain reaction (PCR)-denaturing gradient gel electrophoresis (DGGE) and 16s rDNA gene clone library methods, in conjunction with providing phylogenetic tree information.
+The bacterial community was identified using both polymerase chain reaction (PCR)-denaturing gradient gel electrophoresis

+(DGGE) and 16s rDNA gene clone library methods, in conjunction with providing phylogenetic tree information.
 Specific functional genes, such as the denitrifying nirK gene, were also detected in biofilms formed on biofouled membrane (Pang and Liu, 2007).
-Even with different trends, α -, β -, and γ -Proteobacteria were most dominant in fouled membranes that were used to treat both wastewater and advanced treated effluent, with other classes and orders also being identified to lesser extents.
-Compared to studies that have examined membranes fouled during wastewater treatment, bacterial community structural analysis relating to drinking water treatment has rarely been studied; bacterial community identification was conducted with a drinking water supply system and biofilms formed in a drinking water distribution system (Eichler et al., 2006; Kalmbach et al., 2000).
-In this case study, Aquabacterium commune, which is in the subclass of β -Proteobacteria, was found to be the dominant bacteria using the rRNA targeted probe method.
+Even with different trends, $\alpha$ -, $\beta$ -, and $\gamma$ -Proteobacteria were most dominant in fouled membranes that were used to treat both wastewater and advanced treated effluent, with other classes and orders also being identified to lesser extents.
+Compared to studies that have examined membranes fouled during wastewater treatment, bacterial community structural analysis relating to drinking water treatment has rarely been studied; bacterial community identification was conducted with biofilms formed in a drinking water distribution system (Kalmbach et al., 2000).
+In this case study, Aquabacterium commune, which is in the subclass of $\beta$ -Proteobacteria, was found to be the dominant bacteria using the rRNA targeted probe method.

 Foulants from membranes fouled during drinking water treatment have been extensively characterized, mostly using chemical characterizing tools.
-In these studies, micro-organisms originated macromolecules, including colloidal organic matters (cell-wall fractured and relatively hydrophilic N-acetyl amino sugars), were found to be the major source of biofouling (Leenheer et al., 2000; Kwon et al., 2005).
+In these studies, micro-organisms originated macromolecules, including colloidal organic matters (cellwall fractured and relatively hydrophilic N-acetyl amino sugars), were found to be the major source of biofouling (Leenheer et al., 2000; Kwon et al., 2005).
 However, the direct identification of the type of bacteria that accumulated on the fouled membranes used for drinking water treatment have been very rare; thus, this was examined in this study..

-2 Methods and Materials
+2 Methods and materials